dfactoryplugins/post-views-counter/readme.txt

 - **Clear, Focused Metrics** — You get a clear picture of how your posts are performing.
 - **Made for WordPress** — Runs entirely in your site.
 No GA, no third-party pipes; accurate counts in your Dashboard.
-- **Privacy-aware** — Data lives on your server, with controls that respect visitors’ rights and privacy regulations.
+- **Privacy-first** — Data lives on your server, with controls that respect visitors’ rights and privacy regulations.
 - **Works at scale** — Minimal overhead, no external scripts, Multisite-ready.
 - **Display anywhere** — Automatically show counts, or place them exactly where you want via blocks or shortcode.